SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/sql-server.md

 ## Collecting Logs and Metrics for the Microsoft SQL Server App

-This page provides instructions for configuring a local file source to collect SQL Server ERRORLOG data, and a script source to collect SQL Server performance metrics.
+This section provides instructions for configuring a local file source to collect SQL Server ERRORLOG data, and a script source to collect SQL Server performance metrics.
 A sample log message is also provided.

 ### Step 1: Configure Fields in Sumo Logic

 Create the following Fields in Sumo Logic prior to configuring collection.
 This ensures that your logs and metrics are tagged with relevant metadata, which is required by the app dashboards.
 For information on setting up fields, see the [Fields](/docs/manage/fields.md) help page.

 <Tabs
-  className="unique-tabs"
+  groupId="k8s-nonk8s"
   defaultValue="k8s"
   values={[
     {label: 'Kubernetes environments', value: 'k8s'},